 Upon returning, Pastor Mettey developed a system to recover excess products which were deemed no longer useful by U.S. corporations, and redistribute these items to people in desperate poverty.

 Since 1991, Matthew 25: Ministries has grown from a small suitcase ministry to an international relief organization distributing 15 million pounds of products each year.
-In total, M25M has sent more than 125 million pounds of aid across the United States and into more than thirty-five countries worldwide.
+In total, M25M has sent more than 150 million pounds of aid across the United States and into more than forty countries worldwide.